xuetengcode/fold_parallax/README.md

 15 - Keyboard control:

-	- c: calibrate the scene according to your orientation, please note the calibrated orientation will be your posterior direction;
+	- c: calibrate the scene according to your orientation/position;

 	- r: return to the last trial when a mis-input on the thumbstick was conducted;